Yoast/wordpress-seo/readme.txt

 to allow themes/plugins to exclude entries in the XML sitemap
 * Many localization fixes
 * Added RTL support, some CSS fixes
+* Focus word gets counted in meta description when defined by a template
+* Fixed display bug in SEO Title column when defined by a template ('Page # of #')

 = 1.4.7 =